Delhi: Four protestors among five who died in clashes over CAA suffered bullet injuries, says doctor

 A man who was seen firing during the violence in the Jaffrabad area has been detained.

-The four protestors who died in the clashes that erupted over opposition to the Citizenship Amendment Act in Delhi on Monday suffered bullet injuries and the police constable died due to stone pelting, Hindustan Times reported.
+The four of the five people who died in the clashes that erupted over opposition to the Citizenship Amendment Act in Delhi on Monday suffered bullet injuries and the police constable died due to stone pelting, Hindustan Times reported.
 Violence took place in Maujpur, Jaffrabad, Bhajanpura, Kardampuri, Dayalpur and Chandbagh areas – located less than 15 km from the city’s centre – just ahead of United States President Donald Trump’s first visit to the city for talks with Prime Minister Narendra Modi.

 “So far, five people have died in the clashes,” an unidentified doctor told the newspaper.
 “One was a police constable who succumbed to a severe head injury, and the other four had suffered bullet injuries.”